ENG

 • Korean Food

-As for our foods and dishes, related tangible and intangible resources, activities and food culture
+Our food and the associated tangible and intangible resources, activities, and food culture.

 • K-Food